jtneal/learn-clean-code/src/CaseStudies/CoffeeShop/README.md

 # Case Study: Coffee Shop

-This case study came about during my reading of Chapter 3 of _Head First DesignPatterns_ titled "Decorating Objects".
+This case study came about during my reading of Chapter 3 of _Head First Design Patterns_ titled "Decorating Objects".
 I had already previously implemented the decorator pattern, but this chapter of the book introduced me to the coffee shop idea and I wanted to make it a case study!